solvers-camp/vyos-1x/README.md

 The guidelines in a nutshell: ---

-* Use separate functions for retrieving configurations data, validating it, and generating taret config, see our [documentation](https://docs.vyos.io/en/latest/contributing/development.html#python) for the common structure
+* Use separate functions for retrieving configurations data, validating it, and generating taret config, see our as [documentation](https://docs.vyos.io/en/latest/contributing/development.html#python) for the common structure
 * Use the `get_config_dict()` API as much as possible when retrieving values from the CLI